OctopusSamples/StepPackage-HelloWorld/README.md

 ### `metadata.json`

-The `metadata.json` provides details about the target.
+The `metadata.json` file provides details about the target.
 A sample is shown below:

 ```json
 {